 - Interns attend graduate courses as a cohort throughout the school year.
 Interns will complete the program and graduate with a Master of Arts in Teaching degree in May – completing all degree and certification requirements in just 10 months!

 - Early Childhood Education as dual certification with Elementary Education (PreK-6)

 - Elementary Education (1-6)

-- Secondary Subjects: Business, Computer Science, English, Math, Science, Social Studies, Theater (7-12) or World Languages (PreK-12)
+- Secondary Subjects: Business, Computer Science, English, Math, Science, Social Studies, Theater (7-12)

 To satisfy state certification requirements, candidates must successfully complete the coursework, internship, ePortfolio and Praxis II exams in the area of certification.

 - Notre Dame has been preparing teachers for over 120 years.
 We are the top provider of initial teacher certification among all private colleges in Maryland.

 - Cohort structure gives interns a supportive environment in which to succeed.

 - We are one of 5% of teacher preparation programs nationwide that provide a year-long internship experience.
 Research literature supports that an extended internship is a key factor in preparing effective teachers.
 Our teacher candidates receive support from mentor teachers and coaches throughout the internship experience.

 Application deadline is May 1, 2017 to begin the program in July 2017.